MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 To develop more dynamic web flows, you can replace the **Equals to** operator in the selectors with other operators or regular expressions.

 The **Equals to** operator makes the selector search for a specific hard-coded value.
-Depending on the scenario, other operators may be more suitable, like τηε **Contains** operator that locates values containing specific keywords.
+Depending on the scenario, other operators may be more suitable, like the **Contains** operator that locates values containing specific keywords.

 ![The available operators in the selector builder.](\media\webautomation\selector-operators.png)